The Obama Administration announced it will accelerate changes in the federal loan program to make it easier for certain students to repay their loans.

 Students enrolled in the Income Based Repayment Plan will have their payments capped at 10 percent of discretionary income starting next year, and any remaining balance after 20 years will be forgiven.
 The Income Based Repayment Plan has been available since 2009 and has limited monthly payments to 15 percent of discretionary income with remaining debt is forgiven after 25 years.

-White House noted that borrowers needed help now.
+Next year’s changes were scheduled to take effect in 2014, but the White House noted that borrowers needed help now.